 No previous experience necessary, though a fantastic workshop for practicing dyers.
+Open to students 16 yrs & up.
 Students must be comfortable and physically able to spend 5 hours hiking through the forest, off-trail.
-Hiking will be at a slow pace, with nominal elevation gain, however, terrain can be uneven and not safe for those who struggle with balance or for those who are accustomed to spending an entire day outdoors.
+Hiking will be at a slow pace, with nominal elevation gain, however, terrain can be uneven and not safe for those who struggle with balance or for those who aren’t accustomed to spending an entire day outdoors.
 Saturday’s session will be held rain or shine.
-A detailed packing list is included in the confirmation email, and information about our foraging and dye locations will be provided 1 week prior to the trip.
-The approximate location of this class is near Trout Lake, WA.
-Open to students 16 & up.
+Please leave dogs at home.
+A packing list and exact location will be provided 5 days prior to the workshop date.

 Please take a look at our updated cancellation policy.

 For information on our COVID-19 protocol and general health & safety, please click here.
 This information is subject to change based on shifting OR State guidelines.